'A Lose-Lose Battle': NBA Stars on Tunnel Trash Talk and Why It Makes Them Snap

 He knew to appreciate it while he could, because one of the league's most notoriously rowdy crowds would make him feel anything but appreciative in Oakland on Sunday.
 It's hard to hear yourself think in Oracle Arena, let alone sink a crucial free throw.
 "We know [it's] a tough environment to play in there," Paul continued.
 "We'll be ready."

-"Be ready" there, meaning "grow thick skin" and "increase our selective hearing."
+"Be ready," meaning "grow thick skin" and "increase our selective hearing."
 But sometimes even that isn't enough, especially when emotions are at their highest and a stranger is getting personal with you.

 Sometimes you, even as an NBA player, just snap.
 Look at Russell Westbrook.
 Three times this season, at least, he's been involved in instances of fan abuse.